sigmaSd/Stimulator/README.md

 ## How it works

-Uses `Gtk.Application.inhibit` which internally uses `org.freedesktop.portal.Inhibit` which should work across DEs that supports it.
+Uses `Gtk.Application.inhibit (Suspend)` which internally uses `org.freedesktop.portal.Inhibit` which should work across DEs that supports it.

+For disabling screen blanking/locking, it uses `org.freedesktop.ScreenSaver.Inhibit` and fallsback to `Gtk.Application.inhibit (Idle)` if its not supported.

 ## How to add translations